Top 10 Continuous Integration and Delivery tools

 2015.
 Continuous integration provider Cloudbees raises $23.5 million

-Cloudbees, the PaaS company that recently transitioned into a continuous integration company, now has $23.5 million in Series D money to fund expanded sales and marketing in more geographies.
-Cloudbees' Jenkins-based solution is used mostly in the medium and large part of the Small-Medium-Large company spectrum and now needs to focus on startups and small companies as well Jenkins is the open-source continuous integration (CI) tool that is the centerpiece of Cloudbees’ PaaS-to-CI pivot.
-The rationale for that move was the feeling that more companies were ready to use Jenkins and associated services across public and private clouds, as well as in their own server rooms, than were ready to throw in with a public Platform as a Service.
+Cloudbees, the PaaS company that recently shifted its focus to become a continuous integration provider, has secured $23.5 million in Series D funding.
+This funding will be allocated towards expanding sales and marketing efforts in various geographic regions.
+While Cloudbees' Jenkins-based solution has primarily catered to medium and large businesses, the company now aims to target startups and small companies as well.
+Jenkins, an open-source continuous integration (CI) tool, plays a central role in Cloudbees' transition from PaaS to CI.
+The company made this strategic shift based on the belief that more organizations are ready to embrace Jenkins and its associated services across public and private clouds, as well as within their own server environments, rather than solely relying on a public Platform as a Service offering.

 2014.
 Continuous integration tool Shippable raises $8M